hekmon8/ai-summary-yearly/README.md

 ## 🌟 Overview

-AI Diss Summary is an innovative platform that generates personalized annual summaries of your digital footprint using AI.
+AI Summary Yearly is an innovative platform that generates personalized annual summaries of your digital footprint using AI.
 Currently supporting GitHub data analysis, with Twitter and Jike integration coming soon.

 ## ✨ Features